jackstapleton/rdb-autoscaling/whitepaper.md

 ### The live subscriber

 To make an RDB the live subscriber the tickerplant will call `.u.asg.add`.
-There are two instances when this is called:
+There are two instances when this is called.

 1. When an RDB subscribes to a queue with no live subscriber.
 2. When the tickerplant is rolling subscribers.